 (g) A licensee who is licensed on or after September 1, 1995, and who completed an ACAOM accredited or candidate status oriental medicine program or herbal medicine program or completed an herbal medicine program that the Committee determined was substantially equivalent or exceeded the ACAOM curriculum requirements regarding herbal medicine, may continue to employ herbal therapy, including patent or raw herbs, during the course of treatment if such licensee has obtained Committee approval to employ herbal therapy prior to January 1, 2009, provided the licensee meets the continuing education in herbal therapy requirements.

 (h) Approval for Use of Herbal Therapy.
-A licensee who is licensed on or after January 1, 2009, may obtain Committee approval to employ herbal therapy, including patent or raw herbs, by submitting evidence of one of the following:
+A licensee who is licensed on or after January 1, 2009, may obtain Committee approval to employ Chinese herbal therapy in his or her acupuncture practice, including the use of patent or raw herbs, by submitting evidence of one of the following:

-1. completion of an ACAOM accredited or candidate status oriental medicine program with a minimum of 1,905 hours of clinical/didactic training, of which at least 660 hours were training hours in herbs and at least 210 of those were clinical hours in acupuncture and herbs; and
+1. completion of an ACAOM accredited or candidate status oriental medicine program with a minimum of 1,905 hours of clinical/didactic training, of which at least 660 hours were training hours in herbs and at least 210 hours of those 660 hours were clinical hours in acupuncture and herbs; and

 2. certification by NCCAOM in Chinese Herbology.

 (i) Continuing Education Requirements.
-All licensees approved by the Committee to use herbal therapy in their practice of acupuncture must have at least ten hours of training directly related to Herbology as part of their 30 hours of continuing education credits.
+All licensees approved by the Committee to use herbal therapy in their practice of acupuncture must have at least ten hours of training directly related to herbology as part of their 30 hours of continuing education credits.
 In addition, the licensee must have at least 15 hours of continuing acupuncture education credits directly related to acupuncture.
-In no event shall the applicant use herbal therapy in his/her acupuncture practice unless the applicant has at least 30 hours of continuing acupuncture education biennially, of which five hours may be indirectly related to acupuncture or herbology.
+In no event shall the applicant use herbal therapy in his or her acupuncture practice unless the applicant has at least 30 hours of continuing acupuncture education biennially, of which five hours may be indirectly related to acupuncture or herbology.

-5.04: Committee Approval of Acupuncture Schools and Clinical Programs
+5.04: Committee Approval of Acupuncture Schools and Clinical Programs.
 Pursuant to M.G.L. c.
-112, § 152, to be eligible for licensure, an applicant must graduate from a committee approved course of academic training in acupuncture and complete a committee approved acupuncture internship.
+112, § 152, to be eligible for licensure, an applicant must graduate from a Committee approved acupuncture school and complete a Committee approved acupuncture internship.

-5.04: continued

-(1) Committee Approval of Acupuncture Schools.
+(1) Committee Approval of U.S. Acupuncture Schools.

-(a) The Committee may approve an acupuncture school, if the school:
+(a) The Committee may approve an acupuncture school in the United States, Puerto Rico, the District of Columbia or a territory of the United States, if the school:

 1. is accredited by ACAOM, or by a federally approved accrediting agency that the Committee deems an appropriate agency for accrediting graduate schools in acupuncture; or